EMu-SIG/Admin-Anonymous/README.md

 # Admin-Anonymous
-Repository for all things Registry
+Repository for supporting systems and database administrators.